-ISO 14001 is an international system that the University of Greenwich is externally audited for to illustrate to our stakeholders that we have in place systems that help us ensure best practice management our sustainability impacts.
+ISO 14001 is an international system that the University of Greenwich is externally audited against to illustrate that we have in place systems that help us ensure best practice sustainability management within our operations.
 The system currently covers all Estates and Facilities functions, although it relates to all staff through, for example, our responsibilities in disposing of waste, and using fewer resources such as energy, water and consumables.

 - An externally verified system illustrating our best practice